AdaGold/ride-share-rails/README.md

 In this application you will build a website to model a small community ridesharing app.

-In this implementation we'll be seeding with static data, and also building a tool to allow passengers or new drivers to sign up and add their own data.
+There will be two main pieces of functionality:
+- New passengers and drivers can sign up for the service
+- Existing passengers can request new trips and rate past ones

 As you are using ActiveRecord to access the database compare the methods that are given to those you had to create in the CSV implementation of Ride Share 2.